Suyanto

-Prof. Suyanto, Ph.D. (born 2 March 1953) is a professor and technocrat from Indonesia.
+Suyanto (born 2 March 1953) is a professor and technocrat from Indonesia.
 He had been a rector of Yogyakarta State University and Director General for Management of Primary and Secondary Education in Indonesian Ministry of Education and Culture.
 He is also known as a writer and speaker in education.
 His current positions are as a Vice Chairman of Majelis Pendidikan Tinggi Pimpinan Pusat Muhammadiyah and Chairman of Alumni Association of Yogyakarta State University.